Thank you for reading our post, please rate this article at the end.

 10. Take the Boat for a Test Drive

 Finally, you need to take the boat for a test drive, preferably with the seller, and see how it runs.
-Once you start the engine, listen for any abnormal sounds and how long the engine takes to warm up.
+Once you start the engine, listen for abnormal sounds and see how long it takes to warm up.

 You must also test how the boat handles acceleration, turns, and behavior when you slow down.